wolfeidau/wolfeidau_site/content/post/2023-07-20-tips-for-writing-technical-blog-posts.md

 Ensure you talk with your peers and colleagues, ask them to give feedback, this is one of my key sources of improvement.

 Personally I use twitter, Versent Slack, Hacker News to share my posts.
 I also share within slack communities I am a member of and ask for feedback from my team.

+## Where should you publish your blog?

+Personally I prefer to manage my own brand, content and audience.
+I would recommend self-hosting your blog using a static site generator like [Hugo](https://gohugo.io/).
+This gives you full control and flexibility to shape your website how you want it.

+If you want a managed experience them [ghost](https://ghost.org/) is great, you get to keep control of your website, with a simple interface and good support.

+Publishing content on sites like Medium, or Substack doesn’t necessarily increase or improve your readership or views to your own website.
+When you publish on these sites, you’re boosting their web presence, not your own.